danielstocks/jQuery-Collapse/README.md

 will attempt to use cookies.
 If that also fails, it will degrade to work but without any persistance.

-You can combine the accordion an persistance options by adding both values to the data-collapse attribute:
+You can combine the accordion and persistance options by adding both values to the data-collapse attribute:

 ```html